-A student's SMU identification number is an eight-digit number assigned by the University.
-The SMU ID number should be furnished on all forms when requested, as it is the primary means for identifying the student's academic records and transactions related to the records.
+The University assigns each student an eight-digit SMU identification number.
+The student should furnish the SMU ID number on all forms when requested, because it is the primary means the University has to identify the student's academic records and transactions related to the records.